Dropull: Modern period

 At the end of the 19th century, many inhabitants migrated to the United States.

 In 1927 Albanian state authorities decided to close down all Greek language schools in the region as part of drastic measures against Greek education.
 As a result, the Greek population filed an official protest to the Albanian government asking for the re-opening of their community schools.
 The Albanian state proceeded to massive arrests, while at October 1, 1935, c.
 100 Albanian gendarmes were dispatched to Dropull and proceeded to arrests and exiled several Greek teachers.
 The demonstrations in Dropull spread to the adjacent Greek communities, including the regions of Permet and Delvine.
 As such the Albanian government tried to negotiate the issue with representatives of the country's Greek minority.
 This turn of events fuelled the decision of the League of Nations in favour to the ethnic Greek minority.

 During World War II and the developments of the Greco-Italian War the region came under the control of the Greek army in 1940–1941.
 At that time the population of Lower Dropull welcomed the advancing Greek units and provided them support in matters of food and accommodation.

 During the era of the People's Republic of Albania (1945–1991) the state recognised a Greek minority but this was primarily limited to the Dropull region, while state national policy encouraged the transition from a Greek Orthodox to an Albanian identity (with population displacements and encouraging mixed marriages).

-The Peshkëpi incident was the killing of 2 Albanian army officers on 10 April 1994 at 02:40 AM.
-Eight men, later identified as members of the Northern Epirus Liberation Front, a Greek nationalist paramilitary organization, were involved in an attack on an Albanian army barracks in Peshkëpi, Dropull, Albania in April 1994.
-Two Albanian border soldiers were killed while sleeping; three were wounded.
+The Peshkëpi incident occurred on 10 April 1994.
+Eight men, later identified as members of the Northern Epirus Liberation Front, a Greek nationalist paramilitary organization, attacked an Albanian army barracks in Peshkëpi, Dropull; in the attack, two Albanian border soldiers were killed, and three were wounded.